TrisPatt/Riff-Raff-Band/README.md

 - The font used for the logo and headings is Archivo black
 - The main font used is Montserratt
 - No wireframe software was used in the design.
 The design was scripted on pen and paper
+- UI/UX principles were taken into account during the design process and were the reason for design and colour scheme

 ## Technologies used